Arehmanali/File-Compression-Tool-using-Huffman-Coding-Algorithm/README.md

 ### Example

-For an example, consider some strings “YYYZXXYYX”, the frequency of character Y is larger than X and the character Z has the least frequency.
+For an example, consider some strings “YYYZXXYYX”, the frequency of character Y is larger than X (frequency Y=5, frequency X=3) and the character Z has the least frequency.
 So the length of the code for Y is smaller than X, and code for X will be smaller than Z.

 ### Time Complexity